-Anne Marie graduated in September 2013 with a Masters degree in Applied Ecology from the Universidade de Coimbra, Portugal, focusing her dissertation on Science Communication and Education, through which she wrote and published her bilingual children's book, Mamã, porque sou uma ave? / Mommy, Why Am I a Bird?
-In 2020, she and her children's book were featured on Wyoming PBS's "Storytime with Wyoming Authors" series.
+Anne Marie graduated in September of 2013 with a master's degree in applied ecology from the Universidade de Coimbra, Portugal.
+She focused her dissertation on science communication and education and, as part of her dissertation, wrote and published a bilingual children's book, Mamã, porque sou uma ave? / Mommy, Why Am I a Bird?
+In 2020, Anne Marie and her book were featured on Wyoming PBS's "Storytime with Wyoming Authors" series.

-In 2019, her plays Miss Snicklefritz’ Murder Mystery and The Door, were blindly selected for The Wrights of Wyoming statewide play festival.
-The Door was selected for publication by The Progenitor Art & Literary Journal (2020).
+In 2018, Anne Marie was an inaugural recipient of the Marius P. Hanford IV Award presented by Riot Act Inc. for best new play.
+In 2019, her plays Miss Snicklefritz’ Murder Mystery and The Door were blindly selected for The Wrights of Wyoming statewide play festival.
+The Door was published by The Progenitor Art & Literary Journal (2020).
 Her short play, Strangers, or Les Inconnus was published by Masque & Spectacle (2020), and her short play The Leaf Whisperer: A Work in Progress was selected as part of the 2020 Wrights of Wyoming play festival.
-In 2018, she was an inaugural recipient of the Marius P. Hanford IV Award presented by Riot Act Inc. for best new play.

-An avid storyteller, she performed in and won several Teton County Library Cabin Fever Story Slams and was selected by The Moth to train with storytelling coach, Larry Rosen, and perform in the 2019 Moth Main Stage event in Jackson Hole, Wyoming.
+An avid storyteller, Anne Marie has performed in and won several Teton County Library Cabin Fever Story Slams.
+She was also selected by the world-renowned storytelling organization The Moth to train with storytelling coach Larry Rosen and perform in the 2019 Moth Main Stage event in Jackson Hole, Wyoming.

-She was selected as a 2020 and 2021 Brain Mill Press National Poetry Month Contest Editors’ Pick poet.
-She was selected to be part of the 2020-2021 Community Literature Initiative poetry publishing program through the Sims Library of Poetry and invited back as a faculty member for the 2021-2022 cohort.
-She was accepted into Passengers Journal's summer 2020 poetry workshop as well as the 2021 Room Magazine writing mentorship where she studied under Téa Mutonji.
-She studied under torrin a. greathouse through The Speakeasy Project and Natalie Eilbert through Brooklyn Poets.
-She has received support from Capital Storytelling, the Wyoming Arts Council, and Brooklyn Poets.
+Anne Marie was also selected in 2020 and 2021 as an Editor's Pick poet in the Brain Mill Press National Poetry Month Contest.
+She was selected to be part of the 2020-2021 Community Literature Initiative poetry publishing program through the Sims Library of Poetry and was invited back as a TA for the 2021-2022 cohort and as an instructor the following year.
+She was accepted into Passengers Journal's summer 2020 poetry workshop and the 2021 Room Magazine writing mentorship, during which she studied under Téa Mutonji.
+She has also studied under torrin a. greathouse through The Speakeasy Project and under Natalie Eilbert and I.S.
+Jones through Brooklyn Poets.
+She has received support from Capital Storytelling, the Wyoming Arts Council, Eclipse Lit, and Brooklyn Poets.

-She was a finalist for the inaugural Emma Howell Rising Poet Award, the winner of the 2021 Crow House Press Poetry Competition, and earned the 2021 Peter K. Hixson Memorial award in poetry presented by Writer's Relief.
+Anne Marie was a finalist for the inaugural Emma Howell Rising Poet Award, was the winner of the 2021 Crow House Press Poetry Competition, and earned the 2021 Peter K. Hixson Memorial award in poetry, which was presented by Writer's Relief.
 She received the 2020 Milestone Award presented by Wyoming Writers, Inc., and the 2020 Rising Star Award presented by the Jackson Hole Chamber of Commerce.
-She was a 2021 Wyoming Woman of Influence nominee in the arts category for amplifying the voices of the LGBTQ and disabled communities through her writing.
-She earned Honorable Mention in the Coastal Shelf 2021 FuPo Poetry Contest and ranked 3rd out of 337 entrants in the Spring 2022 SixFold Poetry Contest.
-She won the inaugural 2022 Wanderlust Travel Book Award for her memoir, Happy Iceland, through Wild Dog Press.
+She was a 2021 Wyoming Women of Influence nominee in the arts category for amplifying the voices of the LGBTQ and disabled communities through her writing.
+She also earned honorable mention in the Coastal Shelf 2021 FuPo Poetry Contest and ranked 3rd out of 337 entrants in the Spring 2022 SixFold Poetry Contest.

-Anne Marie's poems and prose have appeared or will appear in Platform Review, Ninth Letter, The Alchemy Literary Journal, Brain Mill Press, Santa Fe Writing Project, The JH Poetry Box, Changing Womxn Collective, Angel City Review, Coastal Shelf, In Parentheses, Lucky Jefferson, Meniscus Journal, Muddy River Poetry Review, Other Worldly Women’s Press, Poets’ Choice, Passengers Journal, Skylight 47, Turbulence and Coffee, Soliloquies Anthology, Unlimited Literature, Variant Literature, The Voices Project, and others.
+Anne Marie's poems and prose have appeared or are slated to appear in Platform Review, The Round Magazine, DASH, Ninth Letter, The Alchemy Literary Journal, Brain Mill Press, Santa Fe Writing Project, The JH Poetry Box, Changing Womxn Collective, Angel City Review, Coastal Shelf, In Parentheses, Lucky Jefferson, Meniscus Journal, Muddy River Poetry Review, Other Worldly Women’s Press, Poets’ Choice, MacGuffin, Passengers Journal, Skylight 47, Turbulence and Coffee, Soliloquies Anthology, Unlimited Literature, Variant Literature, The Voices Project, and others.

 Interested in becoming a published poet?
 I want to help you in your creative journey.
 Even if you've never written a poem before in your life, I can guide you from first word to seeing your work in print.
 See more under About:Services and/or send me a message.